alexandramunoz/Twitter/README.md

 ## Notes

 I encountered difficulties pushing the app to GitHub, which led to my late submission.
+I apologize for the late submission, and I will make sure that I start pushing and pulling my projects every time I add a new feature to the app to ensure that my work is submitted on time from now on.
 I also had difficulties incrementing the favorite and retweet count as it would not allow me to use the += operator on an Int and I was not able to go back to figure it out before the deadline as I tried to solve my issues with GitHub.

 ## License